Hillaal/Practicing-C-/Question-14/README.md

-###  Write a program that reads a positive integer and checks if it is a prime
+###   Write a program to display English alphabets from A to Z.